Historic Pritzlaff Building Repurposed Into Popular Event Venue with Assist from PFlow Hydraulic VRCs

-The infrastructure upgrades required to grow an event business in a building over 140 year old are significant.
+The infrastructure upgrades required to grow an event business in a building more than 140 years old are significant.
 In addition to the numerous food, beverage and hospitality related improvements that were completed before Pritzlaff Events opened for business; it became clear, and quickly, that other building upgrades were needed to support an increased volume of event bookings.

 In the first few years Pritzlaff moved the varying array of chairs, tables, props and other supplies for each event from the basement storage area to the main floor via a cramped, obsolete freight elevator.
 Most materials had to be taken off their transport carts to fit in the elevator, causing delays in the set-up and tear-down for each event that became difficult to absorb as the business grew.